Sh1pley/quantified_self_api/README.md

     * allows updating a food items name or calories ( will be immediately reflected on page, and update asynchronousy to the database )
   * DELETE to /api/foods/:id
     * allows deleting a food from the database ( immediately reflected on page )
+### Current Status
+  Project at this point is an almost perfect split between using a Node/Express server and mimicked router to serve CRUD functions to Foods.html.
+  Split down the center is Index.html, which still survives with full functions serving and storing data in localStorage.
+  This was a fun stopping point to compare what is do-able from either side.

 ### Future additions may include:
   * adding seperate resource route for storying diary meal tables
   * adding log in / log out functionality